gnmango/doc_en/Basic Creation Guide/UI/UI Editor.md

 There are two ways to create UI entities.
 You can use the default UI entities or use UI presets.

 #### Basic UI Entities
 Basic UI entities provide the most commonly used features when creating UIs.
 It is composed of **image, button, scroll view, text, and input text**.
 Creators can also combine multiple UI entities to create a new UI.
-Please refer to the [Basic UI Components](/docs?postId=744{\"target\":\"_blank\"}).
+Please refer to the [Basic UI Components].

 ![[object Object]](https://mod-file.dn.nexoncdn.co.kr/bbs/17132470861160af59286c47f4cdfb9012301dfc3d0c1.png "4")